 Also, you won’t be able to create an interactive pricing table in Word or in PDF where customers can edit the quantities, select products or services that best fit their needs and at the end can check the updated pricing in real-time.
-Unless you use any sophisticated tool you can not create an interactive pricing table in your sales proposal.
+Unless you use any sophisticated tool you can not create an interactive pricing table in your business proposal template.

 You can’t even add product catalog when you create a proposal in a Word document.